 We will adapt how we teach to suit the way the pupil works best.
 There is no '1 size fits all' approach to adapting the curriculum, we work on a case-by case basis to make sure the adaptations we make are meaningful to your child.
 These adaptations include:

-- Adapting our curriculum to make sure all pupils are able to access it, for example, by grouping, 1-to-1 work, adapting the teaching style or content of the lesson, etc. - Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Adapting our resources and staffing - > Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - > Teaching assistants will support pupils on a 1-to-1 basis when this is specified in an EHCP - > Teaching assistants will support pupils in small groups when directed to do so by the class teacher

-We may also provide the following interventions:
+- Adapting our curriculum to make sure all pupils are able to access it, for example, by grouping, 1-to-1 work, adapting the teaching style or content of the lesson, etc. - Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - > Teaching assistants will support pupils on a 1-to-1 basis when this is specified in an EHCP - Teaching assistants will support pupils in small groups when directed to do so by the class teacher We may also provide the following interventions:

-AREA OF NEED CONDITION How we support these pupils Communication and interaction Autism spectrum disorder > Visual timetables > Social stories > Access to sensory room Speech and language difficulties Speech and language therapy Cognition and learning Specific learning difficulties, including dyslexia, dyspraxia and dyscalculia > Writing slope> Tinted overlays
+CONDITION > How we support these pupils Autism spectrum disorder &gt; Visual timetables&gt; Social stories&gt; Access to sensory room Speech and language difficulties > Speech and language therapy Specific learning difficulties, including dyslexia, dyspraxia and dyscalculia &gt; Writing slope&gt; Tinted overlays&gt; Recording devices Moderate learning difficulties &gt; Provided electronics to support&gt; Overlearning&gt; Pre teaching Autism spectrum disorder Speech and language difficulties Specific learning difficulties, including dyslexia, dyspraxia and dyscalculia

-Recording devices

-Moderate learning difficulties Provided electronics to support

-Overlearning

-Pre teaching

-Social, emotional and ADHD, ADD Quiet workstation

-mental health Sensory breaks

-Wobble cushions

-Small group support

-Adverse childhood experiences and/or mental health issues > Pastoral support

-Outdoor learning

-Counselling

-Sensory and/or physical Hearing impairment > Specialist equipment

-Visual impairment Limiting classroom displays

-Enlarging texts

-Multi-sensory impairment > OT Recommendations

-Physical impairment OT recommended support
+Social, emotional and mental health ADHD, ADD &gt; Quiet workstation&gt; Sensory breaks&gt; Wobble cushions&gt; Small group support Adverse childhood experiences and/or mental health issues &gt; Pastoral support&gt; Outdoor learning&gt; Counselling Sensory and/or physical Hearing impairment > Specialist equipment Visual impairment Limiting classroom displaysEnlarging texts Multi-sensory impairment > OT Recommendations Physical impairment > OT recommended support